VissnuKumaar/WhatToWatch.API/README.md

 A ASP Net Core 2.1 Web API which serves as the backend service for the WhatToWatch Android Application.

 ### Motivation
-WhatToWatch is a mobile app which is designed to reduce the streamers difficulty of searching the right movie to watch.
-Many researches have found that the people 20% time searching rather than enjoying the content.
+WhatToWatch is a mobile app that is designed to reduce the streamer's difficulty in searching the right movie to watch.
+Many kinds of research have found that people 20% time searching rather than enjoying the content.

 ### Tech/framework used
 * ASP Net Core 2.1